dcurasi/dc-moafw/README.txt

 == Changelog ==

+= 1.4.0 - 04/03/18 =
+* Fix - Now if the cart is empty, the minimum order notification is not shown
+* New - Now the decimal and thousands separators are displayed as woocommerce settings
+* New - Now the number of decimals in the price is the same as the woocommerce settings
+* New - Now the currency position in the price is set as in the woocommerce settings

 = 1.3.1 - 03/01/18 =
 * Fix - Fix the fatal error on the cart page (if WCPBC_Customer class does not exist)